tessel/t2-start/usage.md

 <h3>`t2 push <script.js | path/to/folder>`</h3>

 This command saves code into flash memory on Tessel.
 This means that Tessel auto-runs this code when powered.
-The code will stay on here even if you reset Tessel.
+The code will stay on here even if you restart Tessel.

 If you "tessel run" while you have code saved in Flash, the new code will run until the Tessel is reset, and then Tessel will switch back to the code from Flash.

 From your "tessel-code" directory, where you saved blinky.js,